vordimous/zilla-docs/src/solutions/concepts/kafka-proxies/iot-ingest-control.md

 description: MQTT clients can directly publish and subscribe to topics through MQTT entry points into your Kafka cluster.
 ---

-# Zilla Plus IoT Ingest and Control
+# IoT Ingest and Control

 [Available in <ZillaPlus/>](https://www.aklivity.io/products/zilla-plus)
 {.zilla-plus-badge .hint-container .info}